-- A. Scheduled Overtime - 1.
-Scheduled Overtime is defined as when an employee is advised while at work or outside of fourteen (14) hours prior to the work to be done that he is to work overtime. - 2.
-If an additional trip per work day is required, the Overtime shall be treated as unscheduled. - 3.
-Travel Time will be paid only if: - a. the overtime work is on the employee's scheduled day off, and the overtime worked is less than eight (8) hours - b.
-Travel time will be paid only to the extent that the combined overtime and travel time does not exceed eight (8) hours. - 4.
-When an employee works overtime continuous with his normal day or shift then no Travel Time will apply. - B. Unscheduled Overtime - 1.
-Unscheduled Overtime is defined as when an employee is advised within fourteen (14) hours prior to the work to be done that he is to work overtime or an additional trip per work day is required. - 2.
+- 1. Unscheduled Overtime is defined as when an employee is advised within fourteen (14) hours prior to the work to be done that he is to work overtime or an additional trip per workday is required. - 2.
 Whenever there is a break between the employee's regularly scheduled hours and the work the employee is to do, he shall be paid a minimum of two (2) hour's pay at overtime rates and Travel Time if applicable. - 3.
 When the overtime immediately follows an employee's normal day or shift, no Travel Time will apply, and no two (2) hour minimum will apply. - 4.
-When the overtime immediately precedes an employee's normal day or shift, Travel Time to work only will apply, and no two (2) hour minimum will apply. - C. Travel Time - 1.
-When an employee is eligible for paid Travel Time, the following Travel Time guiding principles will be in effect: - a.
+When the overtime immediately precedes an employee's normal day or shift, Travel Time to work only will apply, and no two (2) hour minimum will apply.

+C. Travel Time

+- 1. When an employee is eligible for paid Travel Time, the following Travel Time guiding principles will be in effect: - a.
 Time for direct travel, from home to work and/or from work to home, shall be acceptable.
 Travel Time, the maximum one-way Travel Time shall be one (1) hour. - b.
-Travel Time may be extended upon agreement by Management on an instance-by-instance basis. - 2.
-Travel Time for Training
+Travel Time may be extended upon agreement by Management on an instance-by-instance basis.

+2. Travel Time for Training

-For Mandatory Training - If total time including travel time exceeds the scheduled hours in that day, then the travel time will be paid at the overtime rate.
+For Mandatory Training - if total time including travel time exceeds the scheduled hours in that day, then the travel time will be paid at the overtime rate.
 Schedules will be adjusted to minimize the overtime.